 The Boys Soccer program consists of a Middle School team, a co-ed Middle School team, a Junior Varsity team, and a Varsity team.
 The Boys Soccer program consistently sends athletes to compete at the college level, with more than 30 players going on to play collegiately.

-The program is led by Program Director and Head Coach Tim Broderick who is entering his eighth season leading the Eagles.
 The soccer teams practice on the River Field and Knight Campus fields and play games on Pajcic-Hunt Field.
 Soccer is also offered on the St. Mark’s and Beaches Campuses to students as an extracurricular sport.

 The Girls Soccer program includes a Middle School team, a co-ed Middle School team, a Junior Varsity team, and a Varsity team.The Varsity Girls team has advanced to regional play in each of the last six years.
 The 2020 team made a run to the state quarterfinals, upsetting the number two and number six seeds along the way.
 The teams are under the leadership of Program Director and Head Coach Kate Bowles.
 Soccer is also offered on the St. Mark’s and Beaches Campuses to students as an extracurricular sport.

 About the Coaches